-Study plan for MAPS-GLODE Global development Theory and Practice, spring 2022
+Study plan for MAPS-GLODE Global development Theory and Practice, master, 2 years., spring 2023

 The master's programme is two years (120 ECTS)

 The aim of this master's programme is to train advanced professionals in the field of Global Development Theory and Practice with specialisation in either health promotion or gender in global development.
 The overarching objectives for both specializations are to provide the students with in-depth understanding of:

 Global development through critical evaluation of relevant theories; integration of human rights and social justice; appraisal of global governance and the politics of aid; and assessment of impact of climate change on sustainable development.